 Determining whether products and services are considered distinct performance obligations that should be accounted for separately versus together may require significant judgment.
-The Company considered the performance obligations in its customer master supply agreements and determined that, for the majority of its revenue the Company generally satisfies performance obligations at a point in time upon delivery of the product to the customer.
+The Company considered the performance obligations in its customer master supply agreements and determined that, for the majority of its revenue, the Company generally satisfies performance obligations at a point in time upon delivery of the product to the customer.

-Revenue from the Company's SaaS subscription services represent a single promise to provide continuous access to its software solutions and their processing capabilities in the form of a service through one of the Company's or hosted data centers.
-As each day of providing access to the software is substantially the same and the customer simultaneously receives and consumes the benefits as access is provided, the Company has determined that its subscription services arrangements include a single performance obligation comprised of a series of distinct services.
+Revenues from the Company's SaaS subscription services represent a single promise to provide continuous access to its software solutions and their processing capabilities in the form of a service through one of the Company's data centers or a hosted data center.
+As each day of providing access to the software is substantially the same, and the customer simultaneously receives and consumes the benefits as access is provided, the Company has determined that its subscription services arrangements include a single performance obligation comprised of a series of distinct services.
+The Company's SaaS subscriptions also include an unspecified volume of call center support and any remote system diagnostic and software upgrades as needed.
+These services are combined with the recurring monthly subscription service since they are highly interrelated and interdependent.
 Revenue from the Company's subscription services is recognized over time on a ratable basis over the contract term beginning on the date that the service is made available to the customer.